-The ecoPRO Sustainable Landscape Professional Certification Program has a training program that teaches best practices for sustainable landscaping, publishes study materials, and administers a certification examination.
+The ecoPRO Sustainable Landscape Professional Certification Program has a training program that teaches best Management practices, publishes study materials, and administers a certification examination.
 Individuals with evidence of a continued education in sustainable best landscape practices gained over the previous three years can be certified/renew their certification

 The ecoPRO training is not a prerequisite for certification.
 It is however highly recommended that interested individuals attend a training conducted by the ecoPRO program or an approved educational program.
 The training is an advanced training and assumes participants have entry knowledge of landscape design, construction, maintenance practices and field experience.
 Individuals that meet eligibility requirements and are seeking certification will be given priority for training registration.

 The ecoPRO certification program is administered by Washington State Nursery &